 She hesitated, but only for a moment.
 Then fast as she could, she ran through the fight in the direction of the Barn.
 A Barnling tried to block her, but she kneed him right in the balls.

 Gwen the Phantasm sang to the wood, and the wood listened and responded.
 Soon, there was a tunnel of pallets between Angela, Gwen and the rear entrance to the Barn.
 As they raced down the tunnel, the roof was struck again and again by sniper fire.

 Angela stopped still for a moment.
-She saw splinters cascade off the brim of the Phantasm's hat, but none of the bullets hit the dryad.
+She saw splinters cascade off the brim of the Phantasm's hat, but none of the bullets struck the dryad.
 Sadie took a deep breath, shook her head and hurried on.

 They reached the loading dock in seconds.
 Angela climbed the stairs, while the Phantasm leapt nimbly up.

 "Moves pretty well, for a big girl," Angela whispered.

 Inside the loading Barn, they ran into a silver guard.
 He looked more confused than anything and though he had a gun in his hand, Angela could see that more than anything he wanted to betray the Barn and run screaming away.

 Angela shrugged at him.
 "If not now, when?"

 The guard sprinted away.